IriLrnr/EvIBM/README.md

 $ sudo apt install build.essentials
 ```

-To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/
+To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/, but if you don't want the graphics, you won't need R.

 ## References